What Not to Do: Avoid These 6 Things When the Government Takes Your Land

 Eminent domain is a tricky, complicated, detail-oriented area.
 As such, it is very possible to make many mistakes when deciding your next moves when this happens to you.
 While your best bet is to seek the help of an experienced eminent domain attorney, in the meantime, we have compiled a list of some of the most important things to avoid.

-- DON’T share more information than necessary with the government – while appraisers and agents are often friendly and personable, they will not hesitate to use your words against you.
+While appraisers and agents are often friendly and personable, they will not hesitate to use your words against you.
 It is better to play it safe by giving them as little information as possible; you don’t want to inadvertently reinforce their opinion of the value of your property or compensation you are entitled to, especially if you do not agree with it.

-- DON’T tell the government how much you think your property is worth or how much damage the taking is causing – again, if you speak too soon and undervalue your property, the government could use these statements against you to support a lower offer.
+Again, if you speak too soon and undervalue your property, the government could use these statements against you to support a lower offer.
 Or, if you say a number that is too high, the government could try to use these statements against you later by arguing you don’t have a true idea of your property’s value.

-- DON’T assume the plans will show everything – whether the plans are showing what will be placed on the land purchased outright or an easement purchased on your property, the government is entitled to change how it uses the land.
+Whether the plans are showing what will be placed on the land purchased outright or an easement purchased on your property, the government is entitled to change how it uses the land.
 Further, it’s not often easy to tell from the plans whether a proposed slope change will result in a 6 inch drop or a 6 foot drop on your property.
 It is best practice to expect the unexpected and always seek out updated plans as the project develops.

-- DON’T hire an appraiser without eminent domain experience – this is an area where an attorney is especially helpful.
+This is an area where an attorney is especially helpful.
 They can guide you in hiring an experienced appraiser that is right for the job at hand.
 However, if you were to hire one on your own, seek out an appraiser that is experienced in eminent domain.
 This will help ensure they do not use appraiser techniques in their report that could make the report inadmissible into evidence.

-- DON’T accept the government’s initial offer – play a little hardball.
+Play a little hardball.
 While it is possible that this offer is fair, it is often the case that you can get much more.
 In fact, a recent study by the North Carolina legislature showed that property owners who did not accept the NCDOT’s condemnation deposit ended up getting, on average, 85% more for their property.* Our eminent domain attorneys will provide a free case evaluation to help you assess whether the offer is adequate.

-- DON’T wait to seek an experienced eminent domain attorney – when it comes to pursuing these cases, the sooner the better.
+When it comes to pursuing these cases, the sooner the better.
 Some owners wait to take action until after the government has made an offer, or worse, until after the government has filed a lawsuit.
 We encourage you to contact an experienced eminent domain attorney as soon as you are aware of a project that may impact your property in order to try to receive the maximum compensation you are entitled to.

 Contact Us Now for a Free Evaluation